SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 	QrCode::errorCorrection('H');

-The following are supported options for the `errorCorrection` method.
+The following are supported options for the `errorCorrection` method:

 | Error Correction | Assurance Provided |
 | --- | --- |